-- 96 The documents reviewed for content specific to physiotherapy with older people were from - 97 global or national organisations, such as the World Health Organization, Handicap - 98 International and World Physiotherapy.
-Relevant documents referenced within these - 99 international documents were also scrutinised if this was felt necessary.
-An overview of - 100 relevant content is presented in Appendix 2.
+The documents reviewed for content specific to physiotherapy with older people were from global or national organisations, such as the World Health Organization, Handicap International and World Physiotherapy.
+Relevant documents referenced within these international documents were also scrutinised if this was felt necessary.
+An overview of relevant content is presented in Appendix 2.

-101 2.2 Other papers identified 102 103 104 105 Additional papers were identified without using a specific search strategy as a result of reviewing the international and national documents and gaining information from member organisations and other interested parties and stakeholders.
+2.2 Other papers identified

+Additional papers were identified without using a specific search strategy as a result of reviewing the international and national documents and gaining information from member organisations and other interested parties and stakeholders.
 An overview of relevant content is presented in Appendix 3.

-106 2.3 Literature specific to physiotherapy with older people and 107 disasters 108 109 110 111 A search was carried out on PubMed using MeSH terms, detailed in Appendix 1.
+2.3 Literature specific to physiotherapy with older people and disasters

+A search was carried out on PubMed using MeSH terms, detailed in Appendix 1.
 A total of 180 papers were identified.
-These were then hand sorted and 11 papers were identified for further review to highlight aspects to be included in any best practice statements.
+These were then manually reviewed, and 11 papers were identified for further review to highlight aspects to be included in any best practice statements.
 The papers and key points are listed in Appendix 4.

-112 2.4 Literature specific to physiotherapy with older people during 113 conflict 114 115 116 117 A search was carried out on PubMed using MeSH terms, detailed in Appendix 1.
+2.4 Literature specific to physiotherapy with older people during conflict

+A search was carried out on PubMed using MeSH terms, detailed in Appendix 1.
 A total of 7 papers were identified.
-These were then hand sorted and 1 paper was identified for further review to highlight aspects to be included in any best practice statements.
+These were then manually reviewed and 1 paper was identified for further review to highlight aspects to be included in any best practice statements.
 The paper and key points are listed in Appendix 4.

-118 2.5 Literature specific to physiotherapy with older people during a 119 pandemic 120 121 A search was carried out on PubMed using MeSH terms, detailed in Appendix 1.
+2.5 Literature specific to physiotherapy with older people during a pandemic

+A search was carried out on PubMed using MeSH terms, detailed in Appendix 1.
 A total of 602 papers were identified.
-These were then hand sorted and 59 papers were identified for further brief review and to highlight aspects to be included in any best practice statements.
-The papers and key points are listed in Appendix 4.
+These were then manually reviewed, and 59 papers were identified for further brief review and to highlight aspects to be included in any best practice statements.
+The papers and key points are listed in Appendix 4